 - Robust (the metric is relatively insensitive to insignificant changes in the process or product).

 Good metrics may have different types of attributes:

-- Control type: Used to monitor the software processes, products and services; and identify areas where corrective or management action is required.
+- Control type: Used to monitor the software processes, products, and services; and identify areas where corrective or management action is required.

 - Evaluate type: Used to examine and analyze the measurement information as part of the decision-making processes.

-- Understand and predict type: Used to predict future status of the software development activity; adds to the level of confidence in the quality of the software product.
+- Understand and predict type: Used to predict the future status of the software development activity; adds to the level of confidence in the quality of the software product.

 When analyzing the collected software measures, ask the following:

 - What is the integrity and accuracy of the data?